 The Coronavirus Disease 2019 (COVID-19) pandemic continues to have an effect upon the operations of the State Courts System and the lives of Floridians.
 The Florida state courts have taken measures to mitigate not only the effects of the public health emergency upon the judicial branch and its participants but also the spread of the novel Coronavirus.
-On April 21, 2020, the Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19 was created to develop findings and recommendations on the continuation of all court
+On April 21, 2020, the Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-192 was created to develop findings and recommendations on the continuation of all court operations and proceedings statewide in a manner that protects health and safety and that addresses each of the following anticipated phases of the pandemic:

-1. This amended administrative order is issued to incorporate an updated version of the report by the Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19 titled Requirements, Benchmarks, and Guidelines Governing the Transition to Limited In-Person Contact (Phase 2), dated June 12, 2020, and to provide specific examples of public health and safety requirements found in that report.
+^{1.} This amended administrative order is issued to incorporate the Workgroup on the Continuity of Court Operations and Proceedings During and After Covid-19's benchmarks governing the transition to Phase 3 and reverting to and returning from a previous operational phase in the report titled Requirements, Benchmarks, and Guidelines Governing Operational Phase Transitions, dated July 2, 2020.

-2. See In re: Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19, Fla.
+^{2.} See In re: Workgroup on the Continuity of Court Operations and Proceedings During and After COVID-19, Fla.
 Admin.
 Order No. AOSC20-28 (April 21, 2020).